adiens916/PJT-levelup-everyday-android/README.md

 ### Save & Load

-User's progress can be saved, of course, and continue even if it is off-screen.
+User's progress can be saved.
+It continues when it is on-screen.

 <img src="https://user-images.githubusercontent.com/59524305/121805944-8130a700-cc88-11eb-881d-a27c8a23b18c.gif" width="35%">